-When it comes to implementation of UNSCR 1820 this is handled in the same format as mentioned earlier in the text, by training and education before deployment, by cooperation with local stakeholders as well as women's organisations, and that the troops at all times are ordered at a minimum to report in the chain of command on this.
+When it comes to implementation of UNSCR 1820 on sexual violence against civilians in conflict, this is integrated in the conduct of operations in the same way as UNSCR 1325, by training and education of troops and commanders before deployment, by cooperation with local stakeholders as well as women's organisations, and that the troops at all times are ordered at a minimum to report on this issue in the chain of command.

 The Swedish Armed Forces has a Code of Conduct (including a paragraph on SEA) and all soldiers and officers going to operation should sign the Code of Conduct to ensure that the message and intention is understood.
-The Code of Conduct is strictly followed up and every breach is handled in the chain of command for example individuals breaching the regulations will be sent home.
+The Code of Conduct is strictly followed up and every breach is handled in the chain of command, and individuals breaching the regulations will be forced to disrupt their service and sent home.
+The Code of Conduct is currently being revised and the new version will be implemented during 2015.